-As the legalisation of weed spreads around the united states and the rest of the world, more people are considering growing their own marijuana at home.
+As the legalization of weed spreads around the United States and the rest of the world, more people are considering growing their own marijuana at home.
 But how can you do this and stay on the right side of the law?
 While it isn’t exactly rocket science, you do need to do some research and think about other associated risks.

 There are other unforeseen risks associated with growing weed at home if you don’t take care of the humidity levels.
-Plants can occasionally attract blights, such as powdery mildew, spider mites, fungus gnats, and grey mould.
-And the smell can increase tensions with neighbours.
+Plants can occasionally attract blights, such as powdery mildew, spider mites, fungus gnats, and gray mold.
+And the smell can increase tensions with neighbors.

 However, don’t let these worries put you off.
 Home growing is richly rewarding, and with a small amount of skill and care, you can enjoy a crop of weed that is of vastly superior quality to anything you can buy on the street.
 Like growing your own tomatoes or potatoes, growing your own weed is also cheaper than buying it in a bag, and the opportunity to learn a skill that will probably turn into a lifetime’s hobby.

 Empowering, satisfying and enjoyable – growing weed can be done by everyone.
 Just make sure you follow our top ten tips to doing it legally and safely.

 1. Live in an area where growing weed for medicinal use is legal

 If you want to grow cannabis legally, it is obviously important to live in a country which permits this by law.
 Canada, some states of the USA, South Africa and Uruguay are all countries which permit individuals to grow weed, although there are plenty of restrictions.